Volunteering in New Zealand: What Are Your Rights?

 - Working for Accommodation in New Zealand: What Are Your Rights?

-There are a great deal of volunteering opportunities in New Zealand covering a broad ranges of roles, such as administration, accounting and research to gardening, retail, teaching and sport.
+There are many volunteering opportunities in New Zealand covering a broad range of roles, such as administration, accounting and research to gardening, retail, teaching and sport.
 Here are a few articles that might interest your inner volunteer:

 Do you need a visa to volunteer in New Zealand?